ibm-cloud-docs/vpc/block_storage_is_view_cli.md

 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}

-# Viewing block storage volumes using the CLI
+# Viewing block storage volumes by using the CLI
 {: #viewing-block-storage-cli}

 View details about a {{site.data.keyword.block_storage_is_short}} volume or summary information about all volumes from the CLI.